BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 Sphinx Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~

-The generated Sphinx documentation of alpha is located at /docs.
+The generated Sphinx documentation for sklearndf is located at ``sphinx/build/html``.
 To build the documentation, ensure you have the following dependencies installed:

 - the Python packages sphinx=2.0.1 installed